-Stay in Kastraki instead of Kalambaka for easier parking and driving – Driving in Greece can be a little fun and a lot of chaos.
+- Stay in Kastraki instead of Kalambaka for easier parking and driving – Driving in Greece can be a little fun and a lot of chaos.
 If you want an easier time, try booking a hotel or guesthouse in Kastraki.
 It’s just as close and convenient as Kalambaka with a fraction of the population.

 - You can easily reach Meteora from Athens or Thessaloniki via guided tours.
 You can go for anything from a full-day trip to a four-day excursion.
-This particular day trip from Athens is a bestseller with over 150 positive reviews.
+This particular train tour from Athens is a bestseller with over 150 positive reviews.

 Sunrise in Meteora, as seen from our balcony at Hotel Meteora Kastraki .